-- Despite what shippers say, and the massive amount of Homoerotic Subtext, by Metal Gear Solid 4, Otacon and Snake platonically live together as her two dads, raising Olga's daughter, Sunny.
+- Despite what shippers say, and the massive amount of Homoerotic Subtext, by Metal Gear Solid 4: Guns of the Patriots, Otacon and Snake platonically live together as her two dads, raising Olga's daughter, Sunny.

 - Discussed in the epilogue of Resident Evil 2 (Remake) where the orphaned Sherry suggests that Leon and Claire adopt her, even after Leon denies any romantic connection between him and Claire.